nypeach/garden_journal/chatgpt/master_garden_ai_guide.md

    **If any required inputs are missing**, ask the user for them.

-   **Exception:** Did the user explicitly says "follow up" with the reading?
+   **Exception:** Did the user explicitly say "follow up" with the reading?
      ❌ No - Go to step 2
      ✅ Yes - Take the following actions **(SILENTLY)**:
         - Do NOT ask for weather or photos again